-Presented by Patrick McCarthy at TCLEE 2009 Conference
+Presented by Patrick McCarthy at the TCLEE 2009 Conference in Oakland, California

 Wind-related damage is a threat to most dockside cranes.
 Typically, damage is localized, but occasionally cranes collapse.
 Recent crane collapses have been caused by hurricane winds, usually when tie-downs fail, and by lesser winds under operating conditions.